nicosmo/lensing_visualization/README.md

 * A modern web browser (Chrome, Firefox, Safari, Edge) with WebGL enabled.
 * An internet connection (to load the Three.js library from cdnjs).

+### Running Locally
+For the best experience (and to avoid browser security restrictions with local textures), it is recommended to use a local server rather than double-clicking the HTML file:
+1. Open your terminal in the project folder.
+2. Run `python3 -m http.server`
+3. Open `http://localhost:8000` in your browser.

 ## Usage